minprog/heuristieken/cases/Chips & Circuits/00 content.md

 * Randomly generate some new net lists.
 They should be of equal length to the original net lists.
 Which are solvable, which aren't?
 Which have good solutions, which haven't?

 * For each of the three arrangements, try to determine the relation between the number of wires and the required number of layers.

+## Output

+To be able to verify the results of your program it is useful to be able to generate output in a uniform format.
+Take a look at [the example](example.zip) and make sure your program can transform a solution into the same output.
+Note that your program does not have to use or rely on this output.
+This is solely a conversion of the representation of your solution as a final step.

 ## Questions & Answers